International Finance

 Leverage ratio:

 • Measured in which currency?
-Market values fluctuate with FX
+Market values fluctuate with FX.

 WACC limitations for international projects